LGBTQ Victory Fund: Candidates supported

 In 2019, the Victory Fund announced it was endorsing Pete Buttigieg for president, which was its first presidential endorsement.

-In 2022, Becca Balint won her Primary in part with $1 million from the Victory Fund, "putting her on a path to become" Vermont's first Congresswoman.
-After the Primaries, Victory Fund made 16 endorsements in Congressional Elections to expand LGBT Representation in Congress by eight (8) seats, or approximately six (6) million people.
+In 2022, Becca Balint won her primary in part with $1 million from the Victory Fund, "putting her on a path to become" Vermont's first Congresswoman.
+After the primaries, LGBTQ+ Victory Fund made 16 endorsements in congressional elections to expand LGBTQ+ representation in Congress by eight seats or approximately six million people.